Esri/WAB-Image-Services-Widgets/README.md

-# Web AppBuilder for Image Services 2.0
+# Web AppBuilder for Image Services 3.0

+This version of WABIS is under development, and may have beta versions of widgets and incomplete documentation.

 Web AppBuilder for Image Services (WABIS) is a set of custom widgets to be used in Web AppBuilder that are designed to work with image services.

 ## Features

 Widgets:
 * The **IS Image Selector** widget allows the app user to search an imagery layer by a field (chosen during widget configuration), as well as set primary and secondary layers